bqiu897/bqiu897/README.md

 - 👋 Hi, I am Ben Qiu, but most people call me J
 - 📚 MS in Computer Science, Concentration in Data Analytics at Boston University
 - 📈 Interested in data science, data analytics, and bioinformatics
-- 💻 Skilled in R and Python
+- 💻 Skilled in R, Python, and MATLAB
 - 🌱 Currently learning SQL
 - 📫 You can reach me at bqiu@bu.edu